 The concept of an integrated recording, reporting and planning system for conservation management is not new (NCC 1988).
 Unfortunately, managers rarely place a sufficiently high priority on this aspect of their work.
-This is quite surprising, because the collection of information about wildlife is the first activity that engages many individuals who eventually become conservation management professionals.
+This is quite surprising, because the collection of information about wildlife is often the first activity that engages people who eventually go on to become conservation management professionals.
 They bring into the profession a 'recording ethic', but they do not always record relevant information.